Does the Question Really Matter? Training-Free Data Selection for Vision-Language SFT: Experiments

 \paragraph{Models and Training Details} We use the pre-trained LLaVA-1.5-7B model~\cite{liu2024improved} as the target model and Qwen2.5-VL-7B-Instruct model~\cite{bai2025qwen25vltechnicalreport} as the evaluator, with inference accelerated by vLLM~\cite{kwon2023efficient}.
 Unless otherwise specified (Section~\ref{subsec:target_model}), we follow the official LLaVA-1.5 LoRA fine-tuning hyperparameters.
-All experiments are conducted on 4 NVIDIA RTX A6000 GPUs. \paragraph{Baselines} We compare CVS with classical data selection methods (CLIP-Score~\cite{hessel2021clipscore}, EL2N~\cite{paul2021deep}, SemDeDup~\cite{abbas2023semdedupdataefficientlearningwebscale}, D2 Pruning~\cite{maharana2023d2pruningmessagepassing}, and Random), as well as two recent VLLM methods, COINCIDE~\cite{lee2024coincide} and XMAS~\cite{naharas2025dataselectionfinetuningvision}, which achieved state-of-the-art performance at the time of their introduction.
-Detailed hyperparameter settings are provided in Appendix~\ref{Baseline_hyperparam}.
+All experiments are conducted on 4 NVIDIA RTX A6000 GPUs. \paragraph{Baselines} In the main experiments, we compare CVS with CLIP-Score~\cite{hessel2021clipscore}, EL2N~\cite{paul2021deep}, SemDeDup~\cite{abbas2023semdedupdataefficientlearningwebscale}, D2 Pruning~\cite{maharana2023d2pruningmessagepassing}, Random, COINCIDE~\cite{lee2024coincide}, and XMAS~\cite{naharas2025dataselectionfinetuningvision}.
+Notably, COINCIDE (2024) and XMAS (2025) achieved state-of-the-art performance at the time of their introduction.
+Detailed hyperparameter settings for these baselines are provided in Appendix~\ref{Baseline_hyperparam}.
+We also include two recent data selection methods, SCALSELECT~\cite{wu2026scalselect} and PRISM~\cite{bi2025prism}, as additional baselines.
+Since these additional baselines do not change the main conclusion and exhibit relatively weak performance, we defer their detailed results to Appendix~\ref{Benchmark_results}.

 \paragraph{Evaluation} We evaluate fine-tuned models on 12 benchmarks spanning general visual question answering, text-intensive visual understanding, document and chart understanding, and multimodal reasoning, including GQA~\cite{hudson2019gqa}, VizWiz~\cite{gurari2018vizwiz}, TextVQA~\cite{singh2019towards}, ScienceQA-IMG~\cite{lu2022learn}, MME~\cite{liang2024survey}, MMBench~\cite{liu2024mmbench}, AI2D~\cite{kembhavi2016diagram}, ChartQA~\cite{masry2022chartqa}, DocVQA~\cite{mathew2021docvqa}, InfoVQA~\cite{mathew2022infographicvqa}, MMStar~\cite{chen2024we}, and OCRBench~\cite{liu2024ocrbench}.
 Following COINCIDE and XMAS, we report Average Relative Performance (ARP) to normalize evaluation scales across datasets: